Game-Dev-Network/GDN-Lab/CONTRIBUTING.md

 1. Create your own GitHub repository for your project.
 2. Choose a license (see below) and put it in LICENSE.md in the root directory.
 3. Create a README.md with a project description and instructions in the root directory as well.
-4. Fork this repository, edit an appropriate contribution file filling required fields.
+4. Fork this repository, edit an appropriate contribution file, filling required fields and omitting reviewer field.
-7. Commit and create a pull request back into the `master` branch.
+5. Commit and create a pull request back into the `master` branch.
 If this is your first pull request, you'll also need to accept the CLA—you'll get instructions for this once you've created your pull request.
-8. Wait for your pull request to be approved.
+6. Wait for your pull request to be approved.

 ### Choosing a license